Princeton University Band: The White Castle Meat Product Tolerance Marathon

-At the conclusion of each school year, the band takes a trip to White Castle and holds an eating contest.
+At the conclusion of each school year and prior to Reunions, the band takes a trip to White Castle and holds an eating contest.
 No time limits are enforced.
-Whoever can eat the most Slyders is named King of the Castle for that year.
-The top-eating girl is referred to as Queen of the Castle.
-Style points are awarded for some eating methods, including:
+Whoever can eat the most sliders in one sitting (before vomiting) is named King, Queen, or Royal of the Castle for that year, and the runner-up is named Prince, Princess, or Royal of the Castle.
+This event is sometimes colloquially referred to simply as the "Meat Tolerance Challenge."

+Style points are awarded for some eating methods, though they do not influence the outcome of the competition.
+Style points may be awarded for methods including but not limited to: